Whoaa512/starred/README.md

 ## TeX

 - [trigaten/Learn_Prompting](https://github.com/trigaten/Learn_Prompting) - Prompt Engineering, Generative AI, and LLM Guide by Learn Prompting | Join our discord for the largest Prompt Engineering learning community
+- [angea/pocorgtfo](https://github.com/angea/pocorgtfo) - a "Proof of Concept or GTFO" mirror with an extensive index with also whole issues or individual articles as clean PDFs.
 - [vdumoulin/conv_arithmetic](https://github.com/vdumoulin/conv_arithmetic) - A technical report on convolution arithmetic in the context of deep learning
 - [terryum/awesome-deep-learning-papers](https://github.com/terryum/awesome-deep-learning-papers) - The most cited deep learning papers